open-mmlab/mmtracking/configs/sot/siamese_rpn/README.md

 ## Results and models on dataset

+### LaSOT

 We observe around 1.0 points fluctuations in Success and 1.5 points fluctuations in Norm percision.
+We provide the best model.

+Note that all of checkpoints from 11-th to 20-th epoch need to be evaluated in order to achieve the best results.

+### UAV123

+After training the model following [quick_run](https://github.com/open-mmlab/mmtracking/blob/master/docs/quick_run.md#training), you can search the test-time tracking parametes in UAV123 following [here](https://github.com/open-mmlab/mmtracking/blob/master/docs/useful_tools_scripts.md#siameserpn-test-time-parameter-search) to achieve the best results.

+We observe around xxx points fluctuations in Success and xxx points fluctuations in Norm percision.
 We provide the best model.

 Note that all of checkpoints from 11-th to 20-th epoch need to be evaluated in order to achieve the best results.